 Kurt Grove, Business

-The Beaverton DDA, a separate and appointed board within the City, is comprised of two City Council members, a number of businesses, education and others interested in improving the community and business climate.
+The Beaverton DDA, a separate and appointed board within the City, is comprised of two City Council members, a number of businesses owners, educators and others interested in improving the community and business climate.